-Verifying computer output is not a novel idea; no sensible person doubts the need to check accuracy whether the output is our property tax bills or our election results.
+Verifying computer output shouldn't be a novel idea.
 Wisconsin statutes require clerks to keep an ‘auditable’ paper record of every ballot, not a ‘decorative’ one, so we can safely infer that legislative intent had something to do with checking accuracy.
+No sensible person doubts the need to check accuracy, whether the output is our property tax bills or our election results.

-Elections officials who are willing to acknowledge those facts can converse fairly readily about the practical questions: How many ballots do we have to examine before we can be confident we’ve identified the right winners?
+Responsible election officials can converse about the practicalities: How many ballots do we have to examine before we can be confident we’ve identified the right winners?
 How can we do that in the time available?
 If I innovate, what opposition can I anticipate and who is willing to back me up?
-No local official in Wisconsin that I know of has yet decided to make any improvement but with some, the conversation continues and focuses more on reasonable problem-solving than on rationalizing denial.

-But there are many election officials who, when they catch even a whiff of change wafting in on a gentle breeze, batten down the hatches as if expecting a hurricane.
+But there are many election officials who, when they catch even a gentle breeze of change, batten down the hatches as if expecting a hurricane.

 I tire of these subtle (and sometimes blatant) indictments of a system where it is obvious that no one has taken the time to confer with the clerks first.
 Instead, they pattern advice on what is assumed to be true.
 Also, I get the impression someone is prepared to sell us some proprietary software to “fix” a non-problem.

 Well, at least he responded.
-That put him ahead of all the others.
+That put him ahead of the other sixty municipal clerks.

 The disheartening thing is that the people who are open to the breezes of change are not those who are in a position to implement improvements.